 Richardson followed Love, Janis to San Francisco in 2006 and had lived there less than a year when she met Jefferson Airplane and Jefferson Starship founder, Paul Kantner.
-Richardson soon became the lead singer for Jefferson Starship and has been fronting the band for over eight years.
+Richardson soon became the lead singer for Jefferson Starship and has been fronting the band for over nine years.

 "I think there's a lot of people who think I left the Chicago area and never came back because I'm on the road so much, but I moved back in 2009," says Richardson from her home in suburban Elmhurst.

 When Kantner passed away from complications after a heart attack in January of 2016, the future of the band was uncertain but Richardson cites a "divine intervention" from the original Rock Goddess, herself, Grace Slick, who granted the remaining members license to continue performing as Jefferson Starship.

 A couple months later, Richardson received the phone call of a lifetime when Ms. Slick invited her to sing in her place when Jefferson Airplane received their GRAMMY Lifetime Achievement Award at the inaugural GRAMMY Salute to Legends Concert last April.